pipefunc/pipefunc/docs/source/concepts/linear-chaining.md

 out.shape, out.dtype
 ```

+## How it works

+- If a parameter name matches an upstream output, uses that match
+- Otherwise, renames the first parameter to the upstream output
+- Plain callables auto-wrap as `PipeFunc` with `output_name=f.__name__`

 ## Multi-output functions

-To select a specific output, name your parameter to match it:
+By default, the first output is used.
+To select a different output, name your parameter to match it:

 ```{code-cell} ipython3
 @pipefunc(("a", "b"))